 LIFE IS UNFAIR.

-Apart from that the fact that being obsessed with how unfair things are can often be a natural and healthy part of the grieving process, sometimes I wonder if the reason we have such a hard time dealing with this fact is because we’ve grown up in a time of ease.
-Our parents, many of them Babyboomers, made being grown-up look like fun.
-They had jobs with great pensions (designed for a generation with a shorter lifespan) and grew rich on a rising property market.
-They travelled, studied, partied and married & divorced & remarried with ease.
-And in doing so they made us believe that that’s what being grown-up was going to be like.
-Some of them grew up during the last years of the Second World War and all of them probably had parents who did.
+Apart from that the fact that being obsessed with how unfair things are can often be a natural and healthy part of the grieving process, sometimes I wonder if the reason we may have such a hard time dealing with this fact is because we’ve grown up in a time of relative ease.
+Our parents, many of them Babyboomers, may have made being grown-up look like fun.
+They probably had jobs with great pensions (designed for a generation with a shorter lifespan) and perhaps grew rich on a rising property market.
+Maybe they even travelled, studied, partied and married & divorced & remarried with ease.
+And in doing so they may have made us believe that that’s what being grown-up was going to be like.
+Some of them may have grown up during the last years of the Second World War and all of them probably had parents who did.
 They knew these were the good times because they’d seen (or heard about) the alternative.

-But us, Gen X or whatever, we’ve grown up with our mother’s exhortations to go out there and make something or ourselves but also with her expectations that we’ll be able to ‘settle down’ when it’s time and that a nice partner will be waiting.
-That if you work hard, pay your taxes, floss your teeth and be nice to your younger sister, all will work out just fine.
+But us, Gen X or whatever, we’ve most likely grown up with our mother’s exhortations to go out there and make something of ourselves but also with her expectations that we’ll be able to ‘settle down’ when it’s time and that a nice partner will be waiting.
+That if you work hard, pay your taxes, floss your teeth and be nice to your younger sister, it’ll all work out just fine.